-Imposes inappropriate expectations on the child e.g. prevents the child's developmental exploration or
+Imposes inappropriate expectations on the child e.g. prevents the child's developmental exploration or learning, or normal social interaction through overprotection.

 Wider parenting difficulties may (or may not) be associated with this form of abuse.

 Indicators of in the family/environment